yuramol/softbee.io/content/work/eyadamed-cases.md

 languages: TS
 time: 160
 preview:
-  title: MSHFA is multifunctional platform for cooperating Doctor with Patient
+  title: "Online Clinic for Doctors Patients and Pharmacies "
   text: >
     Provide the ability for Patients to conduct an online appointment with a Doctor.
 Allow Patients to pay online for appointments and orders.
 Provide